 More work needed

-We have witnessed great progress in terms of open data and open science practices more generally throughout the pandemic, yet there is still more work to be done when it comes to data sharing.
+We witnessed great progress in terms of open data and open science practices more generally throughout the pandemic, yet there is still more work to be done when it comes to data sharing.

 Only 4-6% of COVID-19 articles published during the pandemic had a corresponding pre-print.
 This means that the vast majority of authors followed the traditional route instead of rapidly disseminating their work.